T-Systems-MMS/otc-nextcloud/README.md

 1. Go to your created RDS
 2. Click on your choosed Security Group
-3. Click on Inbound Rules and change the Protocol "All" to you created node.
+3. Click on Inbound Rules and change the Source for all protocols to the Securitygroup of our created node
-   > You can also change the Protocol "All" to the source **0.0.0.0**.
+   > You can also change the source to **0.0.0.0** for testing purposes only.

 ### 4. Create SFS's as persistent shareable Volumes